NCES CCD 2024-25 54 schools LA

 How the Shreveport Public-School Landscape Breaks Down

 Shreveport, LA enrolls 31,401 students across 54 public schools reporting to the National Center for Education Statistics.
 Of those, 3 are charter schools, giving families genuine alternatives to the traditional neighbourhood assignment model.
-The average student-teacher ratio across the city is 25.8:1, Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.
+The average student-teacher ratio across the city is 18.8:1, and the composite quality score, derived from student-teacher ratio, counselor access, gifted-program availability, and CRDC attendance data, averages 42/100.
+Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.

 Shreveport school enrollment varies 9.0× across entities